smastrom/react-email-autocomplete/README.md

 **React Bella Email** is a tiny, zero-dependency controlled component that aims to replace the typical `<input type="email" />` of your form by **giving the best UX with all the flexibility you'd expect from an input field:**

 - Fully accessible with great keyboard controls
-- Add the most common event handlers and attributes
 - Completely unstyled and white labeled
+- Forward the most common event handlers and attributes
 - Controllable with React Hook Form

 > :bulb: **React Bella Email** also ships with a curated list of ~160 world's most popular email providers in order to get started quickly.